hcsaba1982/ms-advanced/advanced training/3-network-policies-advanced/README.md

 # 3. Network policies - Part 2

-In this lab, we will develop our policies to include external communication, cluster hosts and default deny
+In this lab, we will develop our policies to include external communication, cluster hosts, and default deny.

 Steps: \
 3.1.
 Define globalnetworkset for external endpoints \